Launching a voice-powered campaign & collaboration

 After designing a user experience that ensured accessibility, we then had to temper the experience’s art direction to be a beautifully executed visual balance of both the Reeve Foundation and Google.
 Since both Google and the Reeve Foundation are such prominent brands, we needed to make sure we paid enough homage to each so that the campaign could feel like the true collaboration it was.

 Our strategy was to borrow elements from both brands that could cohesively work together to create a final deliverable that felt both Google and the Reeve Foundation.
 Many design decisions were made that helped the partnership feel equal.
 We decided to use some fonts from the Reeve Foundation on top of Google’s color palette and generous use of whitespace.
-The editorial feel of the page enabled us to retain the familiarity of the education that the Reeve Foundation provides to this cohort on a daily basis, too.
+The editorial feel of the page enabled us to retain the familiarity of the education that the Reeve Foundation provides to this cohort on a daily basis.

 One of the main objectives we needed to tackle from a narrative perspective was finding the right way to highlight our selected campaign Google-approved ambassadors to promote the partnership.
-These ambassadors living with paralysis (Garrison, Chanda and Cole) were already using Google devices to make their life easier, which gave us incredible content to help demonstrate the positive impact we were ultimately seeking to create for all audiences.
+These ambassadors living with paralysis (Garrison, Chanda and Cole) were already using Google devices to make their lives easier, which gave us incredible content to help demonstrate the positive impact we were ultimately seeking to create for all audiences.
 For those living without a disability, these stories were a lesson in strength and awareness.
 For those living with paralysis, these stories were aspirational testimonials of how voice-enabled technology like the Google Home Mini could improve their lives.

 To translate this into the digital experience, we designed a narrative structure focused on first drawing attention to the ambassadors’ stories, and then pairing that with a persistent way for users to submit their request to obtain the Google Home Mini.